Chicken Samosa Recipe

 Pin RecipeJump to Recipe

-An unbelievably delicious chicken samosa recipe.
-The crispy, golden exterior breaks into shards giving way to the tastiest warmly-spiced minced chicken filling.
+An unbelievably delicious and easy chicken samosa recipe with a crispy, golden crust and the tastiest spiced chicken filling.

 Chicken Samosas on a plate with one cut open.